PaddlePaddle/PaddleOCR/doc/doc_en/algorithm_rec_rfl_en.md

 <a name="3"></a>
 ## 3. Model Training / Evaluation / Prediction

-Please refer to [Text Recognition Tutorial](./recognition_en.md).
 PaddleOCR modularizes the code, and training different recognition models only requires **changing the configuration file**.

 Training: